alexstandiford/easy-beer-lister/readme.md

 ### When I hover over a beer, the preview popup is way off! ###

-Since BrewBuddy is designed to work with as many themes as possible, I created a way to adjust this hover.
-Go to settings->BrewBuddy settings and set some offset values until you get it right.
+Since Easy Beer Lister is designed to work with as many themes as possible, I created a way to adjust this hover.
+Go to settings->Easy Beer Lister settings and set some offset values until you get it right.
 Use trial and error until it looks good